 Ridge map no text

-Woodhouse Ridge is a much prized wooded public park in north west Leeds, long and thin in parts, stretching on the eastern flank of Headingley Hill between Headingley, Buslingthorpe and Woodhouse.
-WRAG is a voluntary conservation group, established in 1995 to turn around what at that time was an un-managed, under-resourced and apparently unloved and downright dodgy place; and remarkably enough we're still at it - and now it's a really lovely place (mostly).
+Woodhouse Ridge is a much prized and largely wooded public park in north west Leeds, UK with a distinctly wild feel to it.
+It is quite long for an urban park (2.5km) and thin in parts (<50m), lying on the eastern flank of Headingley Hill and stretching between Headingley and Meanwood at its north end and Buslingthorpe and Woodhouse at its southern end.
+It forms a link in a larger network of open spaces and is linked by a footpath known as the Meanwood Valley Trail.
+Woodhouse Ridge Action Group (WRAG) is a voluntary conservation group, established in 1995 to turn around what at that time was an un-managed, under-resourced and apparently unloved and somewhat dodgy place - and now it's a really lovely place (mostly).
+And remarkably enough we're still at it as a volunteer group.

-In addition, the history of Woodhouse Ridge and its changing face over the past 150 years exerts a fascination for us and we like to delve into historic archives to explore and uncover text and images.
+The history of Woodhouse Ridge and its changing face as a public park over the past 150 years exerts a fascination for us and we like to delve into historic archives to explore and uncover text and images.

 Contact Information